DongZ-3664/LTS-for-Noncyclic-scheduling-DACT/README.md

 ###
       root_path = "D:/LTS-for-Noncyclic-scheduling-DACT"
 ###
-All input instances, trained networks, logs, and solution files are loaded from or saved to paths under **root_path**.
+All input instances, trained networks, logs, and solution files are loaded from or saved to paths under the **root_path**.

 ## 4.Instance Format